AlexOzoline/ProtocolGen/README.md

 pip install -r requirements.txt
 ```

-Configuration
+## Configuration
-You need to configure the tool by creating a .env file in the root directory of the project.
-This file should contain your Confluence API key and email address.
+In order to configure the tool a correctly structured .env file in the root directory of the project is required.
+This file should contain your Intershop Confluence API key and email address.
 Use the following structure:

 CONFLUENCE_API_KEY='YOUR_API_KEY_HERE'